 As mentioned, synthetic down insulates quite well even when wet (and this especially goes for PrimaLoft materials).

-However, the ThermoBall synthetic insulation performs slightly better than Nano Puff’s PrimaLoft Gold insulation because it is non-stick.
+However, the ThermoBall insulation performs slightly better than Patagonia’s PrimaLoft Gold insulation because it is non-stick.
 In other words, the ThermoBall synthetic down provides better insulation during wet conditions because its clusters don’t clump together.

-Both the ThermoBall and the Nano Puff jacket feature a DWR (durable water repellent) finish, and it’s hard to say which one is better.
+Both the ThermoBall and the Patagonia jacket feature a DWR (durable water repellent) finish, and it’s hard to say which one is better.

 The ThermoBall won’t allow water to soak through the shell so easily if you get caught in heavy rainfall.
 For such a thin and light jacket, this is quite impressive.
-The outer fabric on the Nano Puff beads water just as well as the shell on the ThermoBall.
+The outer fabric on the Patagonia jacket beads water just as well as the shell on the North Face ThermoBall.

 Still, no DWR finish isn’t entirely waterproof.
-If you stand in the rain for too long, the water will eventually penetrate the coating.
-The coating itself also has a limited lifespan.
-But you can use a DWR spray such as the Nikwax TX to restore the water repellency of a jacket.
+The water will eventually penetrate the DWR coating if you stand in the rain for too long.
+The DWR coating itself also has a limited lifespan.
+But you can use a DWR (durable water repellent) spray.

-While both jackets are wind-resistant, Nano Puff performs better in this area.
-Even though this is to be expected considering that the ThermoBall is more breathable, the wind-resistance the Nano Puff offers is still praiseworthy.
+While both synthetic jackets are wind-resistant, the Patagonia jacket performs better in this area.
+Even though this is to be expected considering that the ThermoBall is more breathable, the wind-resistance Patagonia offers is still praiseworthy.

-The interior liner of the Patagonia Nano Puff jacket does a great job of blocking the wind that manages to penetrate the seams.
-When it comes to wind resistance, not many featherlight jackets can compare to the Nano Puff.
+The interior liner of the Patagonia jacket does a great job of blocking the wind that manages to penetrate the seams.
+When it comes to wind resistance, not many featherlight jackets can compare to the Patagonia jacket.

 Weight and Packability

-Both jackets are fairly lightweight, the Nano Puff being slightly lighter.
+Both synthetic jackets are fairly lightweight, the Patagonia jacket being slightly lighter.
 Both models are packable as well.
 Each jacket is an excellent choice for variable weather.

-Considering the quality and performance of its fabrics, the Nano Puff offers exceptional compressibility.
+Considering the quality and performance of its fabrics, the Nano Puff lightweight jacket offers exceptional compressibility.
 It packs into its chest pocket.

 As far as puffer jackets go, it creates one of the smallest stuffed packages.
 But it does take a while to pack it away.
 The caveat is that the smaller the packed size of a jacket, the longer it takes to stuff it into its own pocket.

-The stuffed size of the ThermoBall jacket is bigger than that of the Nano Puff.
+The stuffed size of the ThermoBall jacket is bigger than that of the Patagonia jacket.
 The ThermoBall compresses easily, and it doesn’t take much effort to pack it into its left-hand pocket.
-If the packed size of a jacket is important to you, the Nano Puff is undoubtedly the better option.
+If the packed size of a jacket is important to you, the Patagonia jacket is undoubtedly the better option.

 Since the chest pocket on the Nano Puff doubles as a stuff sack, it comes as no surprise that it’s larger than the internal pocket on the ThermoBall jacket.
 It also features a reinforced carabiner clip-in loop.